Transform your body in just 7 minutes.

 Just in case you were wondering, it’s also very unlikely that this routine would optimize strength.
 The low-intensity studies (bodyweight is low intensity) have consistently showed suboptimal strength gains when compared to heavy weight training, says Schoenfeld.
 “That’s because the big problem with bodyweight exercise is that you are limited to what you weigh—there is no means to overload the muscles within a given repetition range.
 Thus, this routine would be a poor choice for anyone looking to maximize their strength.”

-Mistake #3: Based on the research quoted, in order to receive the optimal benefits suggested by the 7-minute workout you need added resistance.
+Mistake #3: Based on the research quoted, in order to receive the optimal benefits suggested by the 7-minute workout you need to add resistance.

 The problem is with the claims being made.
 The suggested benefits are very overstated for anyone who possesses even modest muscular fitness, says Schoenfeld.
 More importantly, it is not a well-designed routine for anyone who wants to maximize specific fitness goals such as burning fat, building muscle, or increasing strength.
 The funny part?
 The science used to “support” the claims is the same science that proves the claims are inaccurate.